ben-grande/qusal/salt/sys-cacher/README.md

 not Whonix based.
 No changes are made to Whonix templates, and updates to those templates will not be cached.

-The caching proxy supports Debian derivatives (not Whonix) and Arch Linux.
+The caching proxy supports:

+- Debian and derivatives (but not Whonix)
-Fedora support was dropped due to unreliability of the mirror mechanism of zchunk checksums when caching packages.
+- Fedora and derivatives
+- Arch Linux and derivatives

 ## Installation